gdsec-test/security-detections-framework/documentation/Governance-security_detections_framework.md

 ## Scope

-* This repo is intended to list any detections which Godaddy is direcly responsible for maintaining.
+* This repo is intended to list any detections which Godaddy is directly responsible for maintaining.
 Third party detections which are maintained by the external entity do not need to be added to this repo unless there is a modification, required internal support, or specific knowledge that needs to be documented for other teams.

 ## Governance Roles/Responsibilities